 The Supplier shall ensure that its staff responsible for the removals are adequately briefed prior to actual removals/move/relocation.

 Crates should not be placed on desks or floor boxes but, where possible, to the side, without obstructing access to desks or storage.
-Full crates should not be stacked more than 3 high next to the desks and must not obstruct any walkways
+Full crates should not be stacked more than 3 high next to the desks and must not obstruct any walkways.

 Employees